KXTE

-KXTE (107.5 MHz, X107-5) is a commercial FM radio station licensed to Pahrump, Nevada, and serving the Las Vegas metropolitan area.
-It is owned by the Beasley Broadcast Group and broadcasts a mix of hot talk and alternative rock.
-It carries two nationally syndicated weekday programs, The Free Beer and Hot Wings Show from WGRD-FM Grand Rapids and Dave and Chuck The Freak from WRIF Detroit.
+KXTE (107.5 FM, X107-5) is a commercial radio station licensed to Pahrump, Nevada, and serving the Las Vegas metropolitan area.
+It is owned by the Beasley Broadcast Group and broadcasts an alternative rock format.
+KXTE is the flagship station of the nationally syndicated weekday program Dave and Mahoney.
 KXTE's studios are on South Durango Drive in Las Vegas.

 KXTE has an effective radiated power (ERP) of 24,500 watts.
 Its transmitter is atop Potosi Mountain in Blue Diamond.
 KXTE broadcasts using HD Radio technology.
-Its HD-2 digital subchannel plays classic hits.
+Its HD-2 digital subchannel plays country music.

 History

-K-Love (1986-1988)
+K-Love (1986–1988)

 KLVV began broadcasting in Las Vegas on the 107.5 frequency in April 1986.
 It was an adult contemporary station calling itself "K-Love."
 (It was not connected with the current day Christian Contemporary network known as K-Love.)

-Oldies 108 (1988-1992)
+Oldies 108 (1988–1992)

 In November 1988, the station, now owned by EZ Communications, became KUDA, "Oldies 108 FM."
 Norm N. Nite once had a show on the station, called Solid Gold Scrapbook.
 In 1989, KUDA was purchased by Americom Broadcasting, which owned stations in Reno and Fresno.

-KFBI (1992-1996)
+KFBI (1992–1996)

 Americom, headed by Tom Quinn, added Howard Stern’s show to the station in 1992, changed the station's call letters to KFBI and transitioned from oldies to classic rock in 1993.
 This was the first time Stern agreed to appear on a station outside of a top-10 radio market, and KFBI immediately surged to the top of ratings in Las Vegas, making KFBI the city's dominant radio station.